Joanna David: Career

 In 1976, David starred as Marian Pearce, a mysterious and traumatised young inmate who is unable to speak, in an episode of the women's prison drama Within These Walls; she would go on to reprise this memorable role in a later episode, screened in 1978.

 In 1978, David appeared in the mini series Lillie as Jeanne Marie, the daughter of Lillie Langtry.
 The following year, she played the heroine of Daphne du Maurier's Rebecca, opposite Jeremy Brett in the BBC miniseries of the same name.
+In 1980, she played Mary Pearcey in the Granada Television series Lady Killers.

-In 1985 she appeared as Dolly in Anna Karenina.
+In 1985, she appeared as Dolly in Anna Karenina.
 In 1987, she acted in the Agatha Christie's Miss Marple episode, "4:50 from Paddington", as Emma Crackenthorpe.

 In 1990, she appeared as a contestant on Cluedo, facing off against her future husband and fellow actor Edward Fox.

 In 2005, she appeared in two episodes of Bleak House, playing Mrs. Bayham Badger, alongside Gillian Anderson, Charles Dance, Alun Armstrong and Warren Clarke.
 Mr. Bayham Badger was played by Richard Griffiths.

 David's many other television appearances have included The Memoirs of Sherlock Holmes, as Susan Cushing in the 1994 episode The Cardboard Box, Miss Marple, Foyle's War, Rumpole of the Bailey, Inspector Morse, Midsomer Murders, The Darling Buds of May and, in 2004, Rosemary & Thyme in an episode entitled "Orpheus in the Undergrowth".
 More recent appearances include the BBC comedy series Never Better, Mutual Friends, and Death in Paradise (2014, series 3, episode 8).

 She gradually moved on to more mature parts and appeared as Mrs. Gardiner in the acclaimed 1995 BBC TV series of Pride and Prejudice, in which her daughter Emilia Fox had her first major television role as Georgiana Darcy.
 In 1998, she appeared in the Midsomer Murders episode "Written in Blood" as Amy Lyddiard.
 In 2009, she appeared in Alan Ayckbourn's Woman in Mind.

 Her film appearances have included roles in The Smashing Bird I Used to Know (1969), the horror short Sleepwalker (1984), Comrades (1986), Secret Friends (1991), Rogue Trader (1999), Cotton Mary (1999), The Soul Keeper (2002, as the mother of her real-life daughter Emilia) and These Foolish Things (2006).
 She played Mother Julian in the Midsomer Murders episode, "Sacred Trust" (2011).
 In 2013, she appeared in Downton Abbey as Duchess of Yeovil in two episodes and also in the Agatha Christie’s Miss Marple episode, "Greenshaw’s Folly", as Grace Ritchie.
 She appeared in the "Murderous Marriage" episode of Agatha Raisin as Lady Derrington in 2016.

 She is a vice-president of the Theatrical Guild.

 In 2022, she starred in an animated short film adaptation of Leonora Carrington's short story The Debutante, voicing the eponymous character and her mother.